Nizarel/DevOps_DevSecOps/Scenarios/SecretManagement/AKS_blue_green_rotation.md

 `kubectl rollout restart {deployment name}` will restart the pods one by one. `kubectl rollout status {deployment name}` will wait until the rollout is finished.

-NOTE: To execute this pipeline, a service prinicpal is required with  execute permission to set keyvault secrets.
-Double check if the service principal can access the target keyvault.
-See KeyVault > Access Policies on your portal.
+NOTE: To execute this pipeline, a service prinicpal is required with  execute permission to set Key Vault secrets.
+Double check if the service principal can access the target Key Vault.
+See Key Vault > Access Policies on your portal.

 You can see the full configuration of this pipeline in [here](https://dev.azure.com/csedevops/DevSecOps/_apps/hub/ms.vss-build-web.ci-designer-hub?pipelineId=132&branch=master).